CraftUniverse/PolarLite/README.md

 A list of changes between [Polar](https://github.com/hollow-cube/polar/blob/main/FORMAT.md) and [PolarLite](./FORMAT.md)

 - Made `zstd` compression a must
+  - Instead of compressing the `World`-field, it compressed the entire file
 - Changed from [`Network Buffer`](https://javadoc.minestom.net/net/minestom/server/network/NetworkBuffer.html) to [`MessagePack`](https://msgpack.org/)
 - Changed file extension from `.polar` to `.polarlite`
 - Changed `Magic Number` from `Polr` to `PolrLte`